LIFE STORY

 4. Textbook Versus Sensible Protectionism

 This is textbook free market fundamentalism taken to its dogmatic extreme.
-Ironically, it also has its benefits.

 A political decision to protect a key industry with tariff can be crucial to the development of that industry.
 That was clearly the case with Japan’s car and computer industries.
 Can anyone possibly argue that Japan and the rest of the world would have been better off without those industries?

-Japan realised it had the potential to create a viable car industry.
 Free trader theory admits the right to protect infant industries.
 But not much more.

-Japan rightly decided that a viable car industry may need decades of heavy protectionism (unless they follow the Thailand route, or which more later).
+Japan realised it had the potential to create a viable car industry, but it would take time.
+So it rightly decided that even decades of heavy protectionism were justified (unless they followed the Thailand route, or which more later).

-It takes time to develop all the ancillary industries – the entire manufacturing base even- needed for a competitive car industry.
+It takes time to develop all the ancillary industries – the entire manufacturing base even – needed for a competitive car industry.

 Besides, devaluations as often as not have little to do with the free movement of currency markets.
+They too are often the result of political interventions.
+Or else of speculators and irrational market moods.

 Handled properly, a tariff is no more than a tax on domestic consumers to promote an industry that in the long run should benefit those consumers.

-For a backward nation, that across the board effect handled well can be a useful way to protect the entire economy until that economy gets on its feet.
-But in an advanced economy needed protection has to be selective.…
+For a backward nation, that across-the-board effect, handled well, can be a useful way to protect the entire economy until that economy gets on its feet.

-This curious bias against tariffs goes back to prewar years when they were used excessively for beggar-thy-neighbor purposes.
 Warnings against tariff protectionism have been embedded in our economic textbooks ever since, together with elaborate and often mistaken diagrams * showing the theoretical benefits of unfettered free trade.

-Remarkable how outdated economic fashions, like outdated religions, manage to take control of peoples’ thinking.*
+It is remarkable how outdated economic fashions, like outdated religions, manage to take control of peoples’ thinking.

-*for example, in the 1960’s textbooks I had to use most took no account of scale economies, either for particular industries or for economies overall.
-Some even assumed scale diseconomies – this was an assumption that increased growth caused the price of needed inputs to rise, not fall.
+For example, in the 1960’s textbooks I had to use most took no account of scale economies, either for particular industries or for economies overall.
+Some even assumed scale diseconomies – this was an assumption that increased growth caused the price of needed inputs to rise, not fall. *

 5. Trade Friction Policies